faradayio/sniff/README.markdown

  * Sample climate data, representative of data found on http://data.brighterplanet.com
  * References to gems needed by each emitter gem

+# Usage
+Within an emitter gem's test setup, you can:
+    require 'sniff'

+    Sniff::Database.init '/path/to/emitter_project'

 # How to contribute
 Typical contributions will include updates to test data.